Integrations

 Accessing your code during a build

-Public apps
+Public projects

 You can use repositories with submodules or private repo dependencies, too.
-In this case we recommend adding the same SSH key to all repository dependencies, or use a machine user: Apps with submodules or private repo dependencies.
+In this case we recommend adding the same SSH key to all repository dependencies, or use a machine user: Projects with submodules or private repo dependencies.

 You might need to use a VPN to be able to connect to your code.
 Bitrise allows you to do this and we have examples for connecting with several different VPN services: Connecting to a VPN during a build.